-45. Sections 5 and 6 require all instruments made under these powers to be accompanied by written explanatory statements, setting out certain matters relating to the making of the instrument:

-- An explanation of the instrument and why Scottish Ministers consider there are good reasons for making it, for example to ensure the highest possible food safety standards are maintained, the pre-IP completion day law which is relevant to it, and its effect on retained EU law; - Whether it modifies any provision of equalities legislation and if so, what its effect is; - That the Scottish Ministers have had regard to their duties under equalities legislation; - The instrument's effect on rights and duties relating to employment and health and safety, and matters relating to consumer protection (in so far as it would be within devolved competence for an instrument to have an effect on those matters).
+- 47. Sections 5 and 6 require all instruments made, or laid in draft, under these powers to be accompanied by written explanatory statements, setting out certain matters relating to the making of the instrument: - An explanation of the instrument and why Scottish Ministers consider there are good reasons for making it, for example to ensure the highest possible food safety standards are maintained, the pre-IP completion day law which is relevant to it, and its effect on retained EU law; - An explanation of the effect (if any) which the instrument has on Convention rights and other international human rights; - Whether it modifies any provision of equality legislation and if so, what its effect is; - That the Scottish Ministers have had regard to their duties under equality legislation; - The instrument's effect on rights and duties relating to employment and health and safety, and matters relating to consumer protection (in so far as it would be within devolved competence for an instrument to have an effect on those matters); - Whether Scottish Ministers have consulted with local authorities, and others, and if so, the details of that consultation; - Setting out the likely financial implications of the provision (except where the regulations are subject to negative procedure).

-46. Section 5(4) requires the Scottish Ministers, if they cannot make such a statement, to set out the reasons why.

-47. Section 5(5) requires the Scottish Ministers to arrange for the publication of these statements.

-48. Section 5(6) provides that the Scottish Ministers do not have to comply separately with the requirement to make an explanatory statement if they have previously done so for an equivalent instrument (for example, where a draft has been withdrawn and re-laid with minor modifications).

-49. Paragraph 16 of schedule 8 of the EUWA imposes a similar requirement for certain statements to be made (on or after IP completion day) in relation to Scottish statutory instruments (SSIs) which amend or revoke subordinate legislation made under section 2(2) of the ECA.
+- 48. Section 5(4) requires the Scottish Ministers, if they cannot make such a statement, to set out the reasons why. - 49.
+Section 5(5) requires the Scottish Ministers to arrange for the publication of these statements. - 50.
+Section 5(6) provides that the Scottish Ministers do not have to comply separately with the requirement to make an explanatory statement if they have previously done so for an equivalent instrument (for example, where a draft has been withdrawn and re-laid with minor modifications). - 51.
+Paragraph 16 of schedule 8 of the EUWA imposes a similar requirement for certain statements to be made (on or after IP completion day) in relation to Scottish statutory instruments (SSIs) which amend or revoke subordinate legislation made under section 2(2) of the ECA.
 The requirement applies to SSIs or draft instruments to be laid before the Scottish Parliament and it applies whether the SSI is made under powers conferred before, on or after IP completion day but it does not apply to powers under the EUWA itself.
 The duty falls on the Scottish Minsters or other authority making the instrument.
-In the event that the Scottish Ministers are required to make an explanatory statement under both section 6 of this Bill and under paragraph 16 of schedule 8 of the EUWA, it would be possible for the Scottish Ministers to make a single statement.

-50. Section 7(1) requires Scottish Ministers to prepare and lay before the Scottish Parliament a report explaining how the section 1(1) power has been used during the reporting period, which is defined in subsection (2) as one year from the day which section 1(1) comes into force and further one year periods from that date onwards.
+In the event that the Scottish Ministers are required to make an explanatory statement under both section 6 of this Bill and under paragraph 16 of schedule 8 of the EUWA, it would be possible for the Scottish Ministers to make a single statement. - 52.
+Section 7(1) requires Scottish Ministers to prepare and lay before the Scottish Parliament a report explaining how the section 1(1) power has been used during the reporting period, and how Scottish Ministers intend to use it in the future both over such period of time as they may determine and in the next reporting period.
+It also requires Ministers to set out in that report any use of the power which has been considered, or is being considered during the reporting period. - 53.
+Section 7(1A) sets out that a report must be laid before the Scottish Parliament as soon as practicable, and within two months of section 1(1) coming into force.
+That report should set out how the Scottish Ministers intend to use the power during the first reporting period, and any use of the power which has been considered or is being considered during the reporting period.